Easy and easy, this spicy Red Hot Miso Noodle Bowl is filled with assorted vegetables and perfect for a light & healthy vegan lunch or dinner!

 RED HOT MISO NOODLE BOWL

 A hearty miso noodle bowl to nourish all your senses!
-I’ve used mung bean threads here, but you can rice or soba noodles instead.
+I’ve used mung bean threads here, but you can use rice, soba, or your favorite noodles.

 - Prep Time: 15 min